FERMATRICA/fermatrica.github.io/content/features/model/index.md

 2. **Local**
    - Non-gradient COBYLA algorithm from the [NLopt implementation](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#cobyla-constrained-optimization-by-linear-approximations).
 The NLopt implementation is preferred over the [SciPy implementation](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-cobyla.html) due to its more efficient handling of upper and lower bounds.

-Several parameter search strategies for the external contour are possible, depending on modeling style and data volume:
+Several parameter search strategies for the outer contour are possible, depending on modeling style and data volume:

 1. **Iterative.** Optimization of individual blocks of parameters, typically logically linked to one another.
 We start with parameters describing the transformations of the largest factors, then move on to smaller ones, and so forth.
 This strategy is optimal for large datasets that are difficult to manage with a stochastic approach.
 The main algorithm used is local.